History Files

 Ebla clay tablet

-The surviving seventeen thousand or more clay tablets in the library of Ebla's Royal Archives are the earliest written documents in Syria, and they provide a wealth of detailed information about the region and its kingdoms and trade networks
+The surviving seventeen thousand or more clay tablets in the library of Ebla's royal archives are the earliest written documents in Syria, providing a wealth of detailed information about the region and its kingdoms and trade networks

 c.2450 BC